edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 Now to make 13 more.

-Luckily this is a multi-core system and the IO-bound workload could be distributed across processors.
+Luckily this is a multi-core system and the CPU-bound workload could be distributed across processors.

 ![Helper]({{site.baseurl}}/images/plant-stand/20231007_144253.jpg)